MichelAtieno/First-Independent-Project/readme.md

 # FI project
 #### This is the first ever project I have ever done Independently.
-19th March 2018
+19th March 2018.
+Edited thoroughly on May 4th,2018.
 #### By Michel Atieno
 ## Description
 This webpage is an Introduction of myself to everyone who might come across it.